-The CDC has issued new guidance on the interpretation of TB test results in vaccinated persons, and clinical considerations on administering the COVID-19 vaccine to individuals who also need to be screened and tested for TB.
-[Please be aware of the following CDC guidelines on TB testing and COVID-19 vaccination:
+The CDC has issued guidance on [TB Tests and mRNA COVID-19 Vaccines] and clinical considerations on administering the COVID-19 vaccine to individuals who also need to be screened and tested for TB.

+Please be aware of the following CDC guidelines on TB testing and COVID-19 vaccination:

 - TB tests include the Tuberculin Skin Test (TST) and the blood draw for interferon gamma release assay (IGRA). - Inactive vaccines, including the mRNA COVID-19 vaccines, do not interfere with the result from either of these TB tests.
 However, the reliability of a negative TST or IGRA result after COVID-19 vaccination has not been studied. - A TST or IGRA should be deferred until 4 weeks or more after the completion of COVID-19 vaccination.
-If testing requirements or policies cannot be modified for the COVID-19 pandemic to accept this delay in TST or IGRA testing, it should be understood that a false negative TST or IGRA cannot be excluded, and consideration should be given to repeating negative TST or IGRA tests at least 4 weeks after the completion of COVID-19 vaccination.]
+If testing requirements or policies cannot be modified for the COVID-19 pandemic to accept this delay in TST or IGRA testing, it should be understood that a false negative TST or IGRA cannot be excluded, and consideration should be given to repeating negative TST or IGRA tests at least 4 weeks after the completion of COVID-19 vaccination.